Edward Kelley: Apogee and fall

 In England in 1588 rumours circulated that Kelley was arrested by the Emperor for falsely advertising that he could transmute base metals to gold, a skill that Queen Elizabeth could employ.
-William Cecil wrote to Edward Dyer, an English diplomat inviting Kelly to return to England and the queen's service.
+William Cecil wrote to Edward Dyer, an English diplomat, inviting Kelly to return to England and the queen's service.

 In October 1590 one of his associates, Ralph Lacy, a recusant from Yorkshire, arrived at the court of James VI of Scotland from Prague.
 He had served the king's grandfather, the Earl of Lennox.
 The English ambassador Robert Bowes was suspicious of him, and persuaded James VI to send him back.

 By 1590 Kelley was living an opulent lifestyle in Europe, enjoying the patronage of nobility: he received several estates and large sums of money from Rosenberg.
 Meanwhile, he continued his alchemical experiments until he had convinced Rudolf II that he was ready to start producing gold, the purpose of his work.
 Rudolf knighted him Sir Edward Kelley of Imany and New Lüben on 23 February 1590 (but it is possible that this happened in 1589).
-In May 1591, Rudolf had Kelley arrested and imprisoned in the Křivoklát Castle outside Prague, supposedly for killing an official named Jiri Hunkler in a duel; it is possible that he also did not want Kelley to escape before he had actually produced any gold.
+In May 1591, Rudolf had Kelley arrested and imprisoned in Křivoklát Castle outside Prague, supposedly for killing an official named Jiri Hunkler in a duel; it is possible that he also did not want Kelley to escape before he had actually produced any gold.
 In 1595, Kelly agreed to co-operate and return to his alchemical work; he was released and restored to his former status.
 When he failed to produce any gold, he was again imprisoned, this time in Hněvín Castle in Most.
 His wife and stepdaughter attempted to hire an imperial counselor who might free Kelley from imprisonment, but he died a prisoner in late 1597/early 1598 of injuries received while attempting to escape.
 However, according to the account of Simon Tadeáš, Rudolf II's geologist, he poisoned himself in front of his wife and children.

 In 1674, Sir Thomas Browne, an acquaintance of John Dee's son Arthur Dee, in correspondence to Elias Ashmole, stated that "Arthur Dee said also that Kelley dealt not justly by his father, and that afterwards imprisoned by the Emperor in a castle, from whence attempting an escape down the wall, he fell and broke his leg and was imprisoned again."

 A few of Kelley's writings are extant today, including two alchemical verse treatises in English, and three other treatises, which he dedicated to Rudolf II from prison.
 They were entitled Tractatus duo egregii de lapide philosophorum una cum theatro astronomiae (1676).
 The treatises have been translated as The Alchemical Writings of Edward Kelley (1893).